 Pursuant to the Partnership Agreement and a management services agreement, the General Partner is entitled to reimbursement for all direct and indirect expenses incurred or payments it makes on behalf of the Partnership.
-These costs, which totaled \$155,997 and \$155,414 for the three months ended March 31, 2015 and 2014, respectively, and \$305,315 and \$299,950 for the six months ended March 31, 2015 and 2014, respectively, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.
+These costs, which totaled \$151,487 and \$155,997 for the three months ended March 31, 2016 and 2015, respectively, and \$301,541 and \$305,315 for the six months ended March 31, 2016 and 2015, respectively, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.

 UGI provides certain financial and administrative services to the General Partner.
 UGI bills the General Partner monthly for all direct and indirect corporate expenses incurred in connection with providing these services and the General Partner is reimbursed by the Partnership for these expenses.
 The allocation of indirect UGI corporate expenses to the Partnership utilizes a weighted, three-component formula based on the relative percentage of the Partnership's revenues, operating expenses and net assets employed to the total of such items for all UGI operating subsidiaries for which general and administrative services are provided.
+The General

-The General Partner believes that this allocation method is reasonable and equitable to the Partnership.
-Such corporate expenses totaled \$7,804 and \$7,463 during the three months ended March 31, 2015 and 2014, respectively, and \$13,102 and \$10,957 during the six months ended March 31, 2015 and 2014, respectively.
+Partner believes that this allocation method is reasonable and equitable to the Partnership.
+Such corporate expenses totaled \$6,032 and \$7,804 for the three months ended March 31, 2016 and 2015, respectively, and \$9,392 and \$13,102 during the six months ended March 31, 2016 and 2015, respectively.
 In addition, UGI and certain of its subsidiaries provide office space, stop loss medical coverage and automobile liability insurance to the Partnership.
-The costs related to these items totaled \$712 and \$1,084 for the three months ended March 31, 2015 and 2014, respectively, and \$1,460 and \$2,215 for the six months ended March 31, 2015 and 2014, respectively.
+The costs related to these items totaled \$495 and \$712 for the three months ended March 31, 2016 and 2015, respectively, and \$1,248 and \$1,460 for the six months ended March 31, 2016 and 2015, respectively.

 From time to time, AmeriGas OLP purchases propane on an as needed basis from UGI Energy Services, LLC ("Energy Services").
-The price of the purchases are generally based on market price at the time of purchase.
-Purchases of propane by AmeriGas OLP from Energy Services totaled \$701 and \$843 for the three and six months ended March 31, 2014.
-There were no purchases of propane by AmeriGas OLP from Energy Services during the three and six months ended March 31, 2015.
+The price of the purchases are generally based on the market price at the time of purchase.
+There were no purchases of propane by AmeriGas OLP from Energy Services during the three and six months ended March 31, 2016 and March 31, 2015.

 In addition, the Partnership sells propane to affiliates of UGI.
-Sales of propane to affiliates of UGI totaled \$795 and \$915 for the three months ended March 31, 2015 and 2014, respectively, and \$1,093 and \$946 for the six months ended March 31, 2015 and 2014, respectively.
+Sales of propane to affiliates of UGI totaled \$241 and \$795 for the three months ended March 31, 2016 and 2015, respectively, and \$305 and \$1,093 for the six months ended March 31, 2016 and 2015, respectively.

 Pursuant to an Asset Sale and Purchase Agreement, on October 13, 2014, AmeriGas OLP purchased from UGI HVAC Enterprises, Inc. ("HVAC"), a second-tier, wholly owned subsidiary of UGI, a residential heating, ventilation, air conditioning, plumbing and related services business for \$2,000 cash.
-Because the transaction was between entities under common control, the purchase price in excess of the carrying value of assets transferred was considered an equity transaction and has been recorded as a distribution in the Condensed Consolidated Statements of Partners' Capital.
+Because the transaction was between entities under common control, the purchase price in excess of the carrying value of assets transferred was considered an equity transaction and has been recorded as a distribution on the Condensed Consolidated Statements of Partners' Capital.
 In connection with this transaction, AmeriGas OLP entered into a Shared Service Agreement ("SSA") whereby HVAC provides certain financial and administrative services to the Partnership with respect to the business purchased.
-Expenses associated with the SSA totaled \$256 and \$478 during the three and six months ended March 31, 2015.
+Expenses associated with the SSA totaled \$256 and \$512 during the three and six months ended March 31, 2016, respectively, and \$256 and \$478 during the three and six months ended March 31, 2015, respectively.